hollow-earth/careerlens/README.md

 python -m playwright install firefox

+### LLM Requirements
-The default configuration uses a local LLM, so performance and hardware requirements will vary depending on the model being used.
+The default configuration uses a local LLM through Ollama.
+The model is configurable, so hardware requirements and performance will vary depending on the model selected.

+I have had particularly good results with `hf.co/unsloth/Qwen3.8-27B-GGUF:UD-Q3_K_XL`, although this model is relatively demanding and requires a GPU with approximately 16 GB of VRAM.
+Due to a current issue with Ollama's Hugging Face model integration, installing this model may require additional manual steps.
+It is therefore not the default configuration.

+On my system, using an AMD Radeon RX 9070 XT (16 GB VRAM), a single job entry takes approximately 15 seconds to process.

+Each evaluation can involve a substantial amount of context.
+With three resumes and one job posting, approximately 8,000 tokens may be processed per evaluation.
+CareerLens currently allows up to 16,000 tokens of context to provide some headroom for larger inputs.

+A smaller model can be used if the default configuration is too demanding for your hardware.
+Performance and recommendation quality will vary depending on the model selected.

 ## What It does
 CareerLens automates much of the tedious work involved in a modern job search: